ActiveMQ Examples: Three Industry Use Cases

 The nodes are also deployed locally, meaning that the individual mainframes never have to deal with latency in pushing the data to those local nodes.
 They provide the data to the node, then the node manages how that data is queued and relayed to the ActiveMQ hub.

-For this use case we’re looking at a public transit authority, specifically a company that manages a network of trains.
+For this ActiveMQ example, we’re looking at a public transit authority, specifically a company that manages a network of trains.
 The company requires a highly available, highly redundant system that can communicate network status at all times.

 Using ActiveMQ they deployed a highly available and redundant system consisting of 12 servers per location (six active, six passive) with between five and ten applications per node.